-- "ADRs" are to the American depositary receipts which may evidence the ADSs; - "ADSs" are to the American depositary shares, each of which represents ten Class A ordinary shares; - · "average daily active terminals" are to the average number of terminals connected to our platform per day during a certain period; - "average daily data usage per active terminal" are to the average volume of data consumed by each daily active terminal on our platform per day during a certain period; - "China" or the "PRC" are to the People's Republic of China, excluding, for the purposes of this prospectus only, Hong Kong, Macau and Taiwan: - "Hong Kong" refers to the Hong Kong Special Administrative Region of the People's Republic of China; - "Class A ordinary shares" are to our Class A ordinary shares, par value US\$0.00005 per share; - "Class B ordinary shares" are to our Class B ordinary shares, par value US\$0.00005 per share; - "GAAP" or "U.S. GAAP" are to accounting principles generally accepted in the United States of America; - "PaaS" are to Platform-as-a-Service; - "RMB" and "Renminbi" are to the legal currency of China; - "SaaS" are to Software-as-a-Service; - "shares" or "ordinary shares" are to our Class A and Class B ordinary shares, par value US\$0.00005 per share; - "terminals" are to our portable Wi-Fi devices providing mobile data connectivity services, and smartphones and other smart hardware with our GlocalMe Inside app installed that are serviced by us or our business partners; - "uCloudlink" are to UCLOUDLINK GROUP INC.; - "US\$," "U.S. dollars," "\$," and "dollars" are to the legal currency of the United States; - "former VIEs" are to the former variable interest entities, which are Beijing uCloudlink New Technology Co., Ltd. and Shenzhen uCloudlink Network Technology Co., Ltd.; - "Restructuring" refers to a series of restructuring transactions to unwind the historical contractual agreements with the former VIEs and adjust our local business in China; and
+- "ADRs" are to the American depositary receipts which may evidence the ADSs; - "ADSs" are to the American depositary shares, each of which represents ten Class A ordinary shares; - "average daily active terminals" are to the average number of terminals connected to our platform per day during a certain period; - "average daily data usage per active terminal" are to the average volume of data consumed by each daily active terminal on our platform per day during a certain period; - "China" or the "PRC" are to the People's Republic of China, excluding, for the purposes of this prospectus only, Hong Kong, Macau and Taiwan: - "Hong Kong" refers to the Hong Kong Special Administrative Region of the People's Republic of China; - "Class A ordinary shares" are to our Class A ordinary shares, par value US\$0.00005 per share; - "Class B ordinary shares" are to our Class B ordinary shares, par value US\$0.00005 per share; - "GAAP" or "U.S. GAAP" are to accounting principles generally accepted in the United States of America; - "PaaS" are to Platform-as-a-Service; - "RMB" and "Renminbi" are to the legal currency of China; - "SaaS" are to Software-as-a-Service; - "shares" or "ordinary shares" are to our Class A and Class B ordinary shares, par value US\$0.00005 per share; - "terminals" are to our portable Wi-Fi devices providing mobile data connectivity services, and smartphones and other smart hardware with our GlocalMe Inside app installed that are serviced by us or our business partners; - "uCloudlink" are to UCLOUDLINK GROUP INC.; - "US\$," "U.S. dollars," "\$," and "dollars" are to the legal currency of the United States; - "VIEs" are to our variable interest entities, which are Beijing uCloudlink New Technology Co., Ltd. and Shenzhen uCloudlink Network Technology Co., Ltd.; and

-• "we," "us," "our company" and "our" are to UCLOUDLINK GROUP INC., our Cayman Islands holding company, and its subsidiaries, and, when describing our operations and consolidated financial information, also including the former VIEs in China and their subsidiaries.
+• "we," "us," "our company" and "our" are to UCLOUDLINK GROUP INC., our Cayman Islands holding company, and its subsidiaries, and, when describing our operations and consolidated financial information, also including our VIEs in China and their subsidiaries.